 One of the major new improvements to the crop tool is that is context sensitive: The crop tool will only offer the image styles available for the area of the page that your are in.
 For example, if you are in the right-grey navigation column you will be offered the option of an image size and position specific to that are of the web page.
-Other enhancements are the addition of a new menu showing visual examples for each option and the ability to add captions without needing to edit in html.

 A review is underway of Professional Web Pages (PWPs), which are used on the College website to offer contact details and information about the activities of staff such as publications and awards.
 This will result in an initial refresh of design and functionality by Summer 2012 and an agreement on future projects to further enhance online academic profiles.